ryan4orce/fullstackbootcamp/files_smb_share/files_smb_share.rst

   You can use any Windows VM joined to the ntnxlab.local domain to complete the following steps.

+  Instructor may have different **File Server** Name If So, see whiteboard.

 Log into your Windows VM console, and open ``\\*intials*-Files.ntnxlab.local\`` in **File Explorer**.